mkostandin/nhscypaa-xxiv-app/README.md

 # NHSCYPAA XXIV

-A conference app with chat and schedule notifications
+A conference app with anonymous chat and schedule notifications

 ## Description
 Get the NHSCYPAA XXIV App!